bluerogue251/DBSubsetter/README.md

 ## Project Goals

-_High performance_: Optimized for fast runtimes on large datasets.
+_Support large datasets_: Designed for stability when handling large datasets.

 _Deterministic_: Identical inputs yield identical outputs.
-Random subsets are possible, but only if purposely configured.

-_Do one thing well_: A tiny codebase with a highly focused and well-tested set of features.
+_Do one thing well_: A tiny codebase focused only on subsetting features.

 ## Supported Databases